 Tuesday, 16 February 2010

 In the post below I discuss the identity of the person in the US to whom the coins seized by US Customs at Baltimore had been sent.
-Since the text clearly indicates the "ACCG" as the buyer, the address given in that document (206 Elm Street Gainsville, MO 65655) must perforce be that to which the coins had been sent when intercepted.
-So who may be found at that address?
+Since the text clearly indicates the "ACCG" as the buyer, the address given in that document must perforce be that to which the coins had been sent when intercepted.
+So what may be found at that address?

-Cute, eh?
-Love the angel on the roof, nice touch.
-They also do teas.
-There we were thinking the ACCG Central Committee gathered round a greasy table in a smoke filled bar with sawdust on the floor to hammer out their demands, ultimatums and plot the downfall of the US State Department overlooked by sinister men in dark glasses and bulky suits.
-But instead we see that they really meet in a Little House on the Prarie with creamcakes and fairies.
-No wonder they want collectors to believe in the coin elves.
+There we were thinking the ACCG Central Committee gathered round a greasy table in a smoke filled bar with sawdust on the floor in some dark sinister building to hammer out their demands, ultimatums and plot the downfall of the US State Department overlooked by stern-faced men in dark glasses and bulky suits.
+The reality is somewhat different.

 3 comments: